ryan-berger/ryan-berger.github.io/content/posts/queens.md

 For example:
 ```
-..Q.
+. .
+Q X
-Q...
+Q .
+X .
-...Q
+.
+X .
+Q
-.Q..
+X Q . .
 ```

-Notice that the diagonal from the bottom left to the top right does not contain a queen.
-This is a gotcha we'll see in a moment, but the easy way to solve this with another existing function we have is the `atMostOne` constraint.
+Notice that the diagonal denoted with X's does not have a queen.
+This is a gotcha we'll see in a moment, but the easy way to solve this with another existing function we have is the \\(atMostOne\\) constraint.
-It is true that there must only be `atMostOne` queen per diagonal.
+It is true that there must only be \\(atMostOne\\) queen per diagonal.

 Now that we have all the building blocks, we can build the final formula:
 $$